 Japanese Beef Curry served over rice and The Gluten Free Instant Pot Cookbook Review by Nut Free Wok

 • My friend gave me a silicone egg bite maker (affiliate) for my birthday and I love using it.
 If I didn’t have an egg bite maker already, it might be more cost effective to buy an Instant Pot accessories set (affiliate) that has a 7×3 cake pan, a tall trivet, and other fun Instant Pot accessories.

-This recipe is free from gluten, peanuts, tree nuts (except coconut aminos or soy, if using), egg, milk, fish, sesame, and shellfish as written.
+This recipe is free from gluten, wheat, peanuts, tree nuts (except coconut aminos or soy, if using), egg, milk, fish, sesame, and shellfish as written.

+Japanese Beef Curry served over rice and The Gluten Free Instant Pot Cookbook Review by Nut Free Wok